brightcove/bc-ssdlc/Coding Practice/HTTP-Header-Security.md

 Take a look at this site for more info: https://csp.withgoogle.com/.

-Google has found that most CSP utilising whitelisting does not prevent XSS because they are bypassable due to abusable endpoints on the whitelisted domains (such as google.com).
-Therefore the recommended approach is no longer whitelisting but use of hashes or nonces.
-This is a bit more tricky to implement as it requires that every `<script>` tag has an associated randomly generated nonce that is set in the CSP header in the server response.
-The same nonce must be set on every script tag through e.g. passing it to the template system.
+Google has found that most CSP policies that utilize whitelisting do not prevent XSS, mainly because they are bypassable due to abusable endpoints on the whitelisted domains (such as google.com).
+Therefore, the recommended approach is no longer whitelisting, but use of hashes or nonces.
+This is a bit more tricky to implement as it requires that every `<script>` tag has an associated randomly-generated nonce that is set in the CSP header sent withing the server response.
+Additionally, the associated `<script>` tag must also have the same nonce added to it via the `nonce` attribute.

 E.g: